majkinetor/au/DEVEL.md

 - `setup.ps1`
 Install prerequisites.
 - `build.ps1`
-Build the final module form.
+Build the module and packages.
 - `install.ps1`
 Install the module in the system.
 - `publish.ps1`